raydenlim/tp/docs/DeveloperGuide.md

     1. Prerequisites: Student names must exist in address book and no session with the session number given exists.
     1. Test case: `createsession s/2 n/Alex Yeoh`<br>
        Expected: A session with session number 2, containing the student Alex Yeoh, is created and stored in the list of sessions.
+    1. Test case: `createsession s/2 n/Alex Yeoh n/Bernice Yu`<br>
+        Expected: A session with session number 2, containing the students Alex Yeoh and Bernice Yu, is created and stored in the list of sessions.
     1. Test case: `createsession s/2 n/Alex Yeoh` `createsession s/2 n/Alex Yeoh`<br>
        Expected: No new session is created on the second command.
 Error details shown in the status message.
     1. Other incorrect create session commands to try: `createsession`, `createsession n/Alex Yeoh`<br>